 Is CPI insurance legal?

 Yes, collateral protection insurance is legal.
-Your financing or What Insurance Do You Need For a Leased Car? outlines the type and amount of auto insurance coverage that you're required to have.
+Your financing or lease agreement requires that you have a certain amount of auto insurance coverage.

-If you don't obtain a car insurance policy, or let your policy lapse, you're violating your contract with your lender.
+If you don't have a car insurance policy, or you let your policy lapse, you're violating your contract with your lender.
 Once they find out that you don't have the proper insurance, they will put a CPI policy in place to enforce the requirements of the contract.

 If you choose not to pay the collateral protection insurance premiums, your car can be repossessed.

 As the buyer, you also have rights when it comes to CPI insurance.
-Your lender is required to notify you regarding the purchase of a collateral protection insurance policy.
+Your lender is required to notify you if it buys a collateral protection insurance policy.
 Most states require lenders to contact you within a set number of days if they have purchased or will purchase CPI coverage on your behalf.

 What does collateral protection insurance cost?

 Your CPI premium is usually calculated based on the total amount of your car loan.
-Your personal information, credit score and driving history aren't used to determine the price, which is one reason why it generally costs more than buying an auto insurance policy on your own.
+Your personal information, credit score and driving history aren't used to determine the price.
+This is one reason why it generally costs more than buying an auto insurance policy on your own.

-- Your lender will submit your loan information to your state's department or division of insurance, and they will set the premium.
+- Your lender will submit your loan information to your state's department of insurance, and they will set the rate.

-- The insurance company that your lender uses for CPI will calculate the premium.
+- The insurance company that your lender uses for CPI will calculate the monthly premium.

 How can I get rid of CPI auto insurance?

 Collateral protection insurance is expensive, but having it removed is not difficult.
-If you receive a notice from your lender that they're purchasing a CPI policy for you, here are the steps that you can take to have it cancelled:
+If you receive a notice from your lender that they're purchasing a CPI policy for you, you can cancel it by buying your own coverage.

 - Gather the information you need to get an auto insurance quote: